 1. The Miniature Bull Terrier breed is famed for its small but, yet, well-defined muscular physique.
-Their egg-shaped head with dark-colored, rectangular, eyes give it quite a look.
-Unlike many other breeds, miniature bull terrier has erected ear which aren’t altered; moreover, their tale is horizontally erected.
+Their egg-shaped head with dark-colored, rectangular, eyes gives it quite a look.
+Unlike many other breeds, miniature bull terrier has erected ear which isn’t altered; moreover, their tale is horizontally erected.

 3. This breed can give birth to up to 9 pups but the most common range is one to five puppies.
-Probability of 9 puppies being conceived is very less.
+The probability of 9 puppies being conceived is very less.
 You should consult a professional vet for proper information.

 6. Miniature Bull terriers are loving but they can stubborn like other breeds.
 They are also known for their courage.
 You are suggested not to let them off the leash because they can even stand up to larger animals and they might end up scaring other pets which you don’t really want.
 You can train them to behave well but their behavior can be variable when they confront another dog.

 7. Miniature bull terriers are possessional of their people.
 They can be aggressive to people and other animals.
 You might’ve observed them acting in anger when they confront cats or same-sex dogs.
 If your pet isn’t highly trained to act normal when they confront cats or same-sex dogs then introducing a pet cat or a same-sex dog isn’t a good idea at all.